-Over the past few tough years, many companies have sadly gone bust, including big names like Woolworths, MFI & Empire Direct.
+Over the past few tough years, many companies have sadly gone bust, including big names like Woolworths, Habitat & HMV.

 This is a step-by-step guide to getting your money back from a company in administration.